avlad171/ToyBattlesHQ/README.md

 ## Contacts
 - For info, contributions or bug reports related to the emulator, please open an issue on this repository.
-- For general inquiries, contact us at support@toybattles.net
 - For ToyBattles related issues, contact us on [our discord server](https://discord.gg/toybattles)